This post may contain affiliate links. Please read our disclosure policy.

-Sweet + Sour Teriyaki Chicken whips up in minutes for the perfect take-out inspired dinner any night of the week!
+Our easy teriyaki chicken whips up in minutes for the perfect take-out-inspired dinner any night of the week!

 Close up of Teriyaki Chicken served with rice and broccoli.

-This homemade Teriyaki Chicken recipe is simple to whip up, and tastes just as good as your favorite local spot…maybe even better!
+Plus, this easy teriyaki chicken recipe is simple to whip up, and tastes just as good as your favorite local spot… maybe even better!
+Serve it with some rice, Chow Mein or with our fried Egg Rolls for a delicious dinner everyone will enjoy.

 Ingredients